cscart/docs/en/user_guide/addons/commissions_by_category/index.rst

 #.
 By default, every category has the same commissions as a vendor plan.

 #.
-Any commission you specify for a category will override the commission from the :doc:`vendor plan settings </user_guide/users/vendors/manage_vendor_plans>`, but only for that particular category and plan.
+Any commission by category will override the commission from the :doc:`vendor plan settings </user_guide/users/vendors/manage_vendor_plans>`, but only for that particular category and plan.

    .. important::